-Casey family growing a homestead
+Casey Family growing a homestead

 The couple began selling fresh eggs from their chickens, plants and John's woodworking at the Siloam Springs Farmers Market this month.
 They plan to add fresh cut flowers and vegetables as the season progresses and sell in person at the market twice a month as well as through the online Farmers Market, Birdie said.

-Both John and Birdie Casey are following in their parents' footsteps as they develop their homestead.
+Both John and Birdie are following in their parents footsteps as they develop their homestead.

-Birdie Casey grew up on a homestead in Rogers and was inspired by her father, Rob Pekel.
+Birdie grew up on a homestead in Rogers and was inspired by her father, Rob Pekel.

 "I always say my dad was organic before it was cool," she said.

-John Casey's family has owned a 600-acre cattle ranch along Robinson Road for three generations.
+John's family has owned a 600-acre cattle ranch along Robinson Road for three generations.
 His father, Jim Casey, lives next door and his brothers have land down the street.
-When John and Birdie Casey had a chance to move to the 10-acre homestead, they jumped at the chance.
+When John and Birdie had a chance to move to the 10-acre homestead, they jumped at the chance.

 In addition to growing their own food and being self-sufficient, the couple is excited about the lifestyle the homestead will provide for their three children, ages 8, 5 and 3, who enjoy playing in the wide open spaces and hunting for fossils in the creek.

-John Casey learned woodworking from his father and they create projects from wood they gather or harvest from their land, he said.
+John learned wood working from his father and they create projects from wood they gather or harvest from their land, he said.

-Last year he and Birdie Casey wrote a book, titled "How to Grow Food," starting with the basics of soil, picking the right location, the best times for pruning and harvesting, and including their favorite recipes.
+Last year, he and Birdie wrote a book, titled "How to Grow Food," starting with the basics of soil, picking the right location, the best times for pruning and harvesting, and including their favorite recipes.
 So far, they have printed limited editions for friends and family members.

 "We want to show people it's easy and to get excited about doing it now so they have that sense of control of their source of food if this were to happen again," she said.